tap349/tap349.github.io/_posts/2016-03-20-rails-caching.md

 ### installation

 - install as gem
-- require in application js/coffeescript manifest file
+- require in application js/coffeescript manifest file (_application.coffee_)

 turbolinks can be disabled for certain links by adding `data-to-turbolink` data attribute to the link.